Why Is My Dog So Itchy?

 There are several parasites that are eager to make a meal of your dog, making him feel itchy and uncomfortable.

 Just hearing this word sends fear into the hearts of most pet owners.
 That's because, once established, these tiny blackish-brown blood-sucking pests (adults measure about an eighth of an inch long) can quickly reproduce and make your dog's life miserable.
 (They also bite humans and can infest your home!)
 What's even more disturbing is that a flea can bite your dog up to 400 times a day.
 Each flea has a lifespan of 100 days.
 Flea bites hurt, plus their salivary glands give off a substance that's irritating to many dogs.
-That's why you'll notice a pet with fleas violently scratching various parts of their body.
+That's why you'll often notice a pet with fleas violently scratching various parts of their body.

 To add insult to injury, Fulmer says, "some dogs are also allergic to flea bites and will begin to develop bare spots (flea dermatitis)."
 You can also spot visible evidence of fleas, Fulmer says.
 "Flea dirt looks like dirt, and is the feces of fleas.
 It's digested blood," he says.
 The first step for getting rid of fleas on your dog is probably a visit with the veterinarian.